redhat-imaging/novaimagebuilder/README.md

 Building OS images in NOVA
 ==========================

-This is an early demonstration of a new image building approach for OpenStack.
+This is a new image building approach for OpenStack.

 It is a command line tool that builds working OpenStack images by running Anaconda or other native installers within Nova.
 In its simplest form